CaspHenk/IPLAB_2025/README.md

 ```
 ## Contributors
-This repository has been elaborated by Fabio Palmisano, Vincent Roduit, Caspar Henking and Bastien Marconato during the 2024 fall Semester.
+This repository has been elaborated by Vincent Roduit and Caspar Henking during the 2025 spring Semester.